Combinatorial Insight of Riemann Boundary Value Problem in Lattice Walk Problems: An Example with Non-trivial Index

-Now, we have obtained the equation of $Q(x,0)$ and $Q(0,0)$.
-Different form \textbf{model 18}, the third equation about $Q(0,0)$ is trivial.

-One may also try some other degree term extraction, but we cannot solve $Q(0,0)$ as well.
-For example, if we take the $[x^1]$ part of \eqref{model 5 eq 3}, the equation will contain $Q_{1,0}$ as an extra unknown.
-We cannot find a relation between $Q(0,0)$ and $Q_{1,0}$ by boundary conditions.
+Unfortunately, this naive attempt did not give us a solution, since the $[x^0]$ part is a trivial $0=0$ equality and we cannot solve $Q(0,0)$ from the $[x^>]$, $[x^<]$ or any $[x^i]$ part by the idea of the 1-D kernel method either.

-To determine $Q(0,0)$, we apply the same tactics as we did when solving Kreweras walks in \cite{beaton2019quarter}.
-That is the $Q(0,0)$ of a walk and its reverse walk are the same (See \cref{fig Kreweras and Reverse Kreweras}).
+We solve $Q(0,0)$ of the reverse model instead, since $Q(0,0)$ of a walk and its reverse walk are the same (see \cref{fig Kreweras and Reverse Kreweras}).
 This can be proved by reversing each step of a configuration starting from $(0,0)$ and ending at $(0,0)$.